A Tutorial on 5G Positioning: Introduction

-This paper is organized as follows: Section~\ref{sec:State of the art} starts by motivating why \ac{5G} positioning is useful in exemplary use cases taken from industrial and automotive domains, and it then presents a historical evolution of cellular positioning, from \ac{1G} networks to the latest releases, diving into the future of \ac{B5G} trends.
-In Section~\ref{sec:System Model}, we first review the fundamentals of wireless localization, defining the types of positioning measurements and providing examples of main positioning and tracking algorithms.
-Section~\ref{sec:5G Positioning Technology (Rel-16)} is devoted to the description of the \ac{5G} positioning architecture and signals, as well as of \ac{5G} positioning methods.
-Section~\ref{sec:Simulation Analysis} focuses on simulation analyses, with a description of performance metrics, the simulation environment, and parameters, and achieved results for a number of different system configurations.
-Section~\ref{sec:limitations} delineates current limitations impairing cellular positioning.
-Lastly, concluding remarks are drawn in Section~\ref{sec:Conclusions}.
+As highlighted in the mind map in Fig.~\ref{fig:flowchart}, this tutorial is organized as follows: Section~\ref{sec:State of the art} starts by motivating why \ac{5G} positioning is useful in exemplary use cases taken from industrial and automotive domains, and then presents the evolution of cellular positioning from a historical perspective from \ac{1G} to the latest releases, diving into the future of \ac{B5G} trends.
+In Section~\ref{sec:System Model}, we first review the fundamentals of wireless localization, describing the different classes of positioning measurements and positioning/tracking algorithms.
+Section~\ref{sec:5G Positioning Technology (Rel-16)} is devoted to the description of the \ac{5G} positioning architecture, the associated reference signals, as well as the \ac{5G} positioning methods.
+Section~\ref{sec:Simulation Analysis} focuses on simulation analyses, with a description of performance metrics, the simulation environment, and parameters, and achieved results for a number of different system configurations. \textcolor{black}{Section~\ref{sec:lessons_learned_limitations} analyzes the results, highlighting the lessons learned in the previous sections and delineating current limitations impairing cellular positioning.} Concluding remarks and future directions are discussed in Section~\ref{sec:Conclusions}.